mhalushka/gtex_contamination_code/README.md

 # gtex_contamination_code
 The code used to generate the analyses used in "Basal Contamination of Sequencing: Lessons from the GTEx Dataset" by Nieuwenhuis et al.
-If there are any questions, concerns, or you require help running this code please contact Tim Nieuwenhuis at tnieuwe1@jhmi.edu
+If there are any questions, concerns, or you require help running this code please contact Tim Nieuwenhuis at tnieuwe1@jhmi.edu or open an issue.
 # Files and their purposes

 ### GTEx_file_maker_and_analysis.rmd: